Wright StreetLite: Models

 The StreetLite is available in two differing body styles and five lengths between 8.8 metres and 11.5 metres with seating ranging from 33 to 45 passengers.
 All variants are of the same width and height, except for the StreetVibe, which is offered as a narrower chassis.
 Wrightbus claims that in each length, the StreetLite offers more seats than the equivalent competitors.

-Because of issues with build quality, steering, braking, acceleration and noise, the Streetlite is considered to be an unpopular bus amongst drivers.

 StreetLite WF (wheel-forward)

 The StreetLite WF (wheel-forward) was the first model to be launched, first going on sale in 2010.
 It is available in two lengths of 8.8 m and 9.5 m, with seating for up to 33 and 37 passengers respectively.
-To save space in these variants, the axle is positioned ahead of the door, similarly to the StreetLite WFs main competitor, the Optare Solo SR.
+To save space in these variants, the axle is positioned ahead of the door, similarly to the StreetLite WF's main competitor, the Optare Solo SR.

 The first example entered service with Anglian Bus in October 2010.

 StreetVibe

 The StreetVibe, initially known as the Nu-Track Nu-Vibe concept vehicle, was launched in 2015 following Wrightbus' purchase of welfare bus manufacturer Nu-Track.
 It is a development of its Nu-Vibe concept vehicle, modified to Wrightbus specifications.
 The StreetVibe is based on the StreetLite WF, measuring 9 m long.
 However, the StreetVibe is 290 mm shorter and 167 mm narrower than a standard StreetLite.
 As such, the StreetVibe is designed to compete directly with the Optare Solo SR Slimline, another narrow midibus.

 The first StreetVibe entered service with East Lothian Council in April 2016, the first of eight examples to be delivered to the council.
 A further two StreetVibes were delivered to Moray Council in June and July 2016.
 The largest single order for StreetVibes was placed by the government of Guernsey's buses.gg operation, with 12 initial examples first entering service on the island between April and May 2017.
 A repeat order for 22 more StreetVibes were delivered to the island in autumn 2018.